mesosphere/spark-build/docs/custom-docker.md

 ---
+layout: layout.pug
+navigationTitle:
+excerpt:
-post_title: Custom Docker Images
+title: Custom Docker Images
-menu_order: 95
+menuWeight: 95
-feature_maturity: ""
-enterprise: 'no'
+featureMaturity:

 ---

 **Note:** Customizing the Spark image Mesosphere provides is supported.
 However, customizations have the potential to adversely affect the integration between Spark and DC/OS.
 In situations where Mesosphere support suspects a customization may be adversely impacting Spark with DC/OS, Mesosphere support may request that the customer reproduce the issue with an unmodified